top of page

 Another important benefit of regular blood work is understanding your individual risk factors for certain diseases.
 Genetic predispositions and personal lifestyle choices can impact your health risks.

 Lipid panels can identify high cholesterol levels, a significant risk factor for heart disease.
 According to the Centers for Disease Control and Prevention, about 38% of American adults have high cholesterol.
-By knowing your levels, you can proactively change your diet to include heart-healthy foods like oatmeal and nuts, which can lower cholesterol by as much as 5% to 10%.
+By knowing your levels, you can proactively change your diet to include heart-healthy foods.
+Incorporating foods like oatmeal and nuts can lower cholesterol by as much as 5% to 10%.

 Personalized Health Strategies